dlang-community/DCD/editors/code/INSTALL.md

 ## 2. Install the VS Code extension

-A reference extension lives in [`editors/code/`](.).
-It is a thin TypeScript client around `vscode-languageclient` — the interesting logic is all in the server.
+The extension lives in [`editors/code/`](.).
+It is a thin TypeScript client around `vscode-languageclient` — the interesting logic is all in the server, so the extension stays small and easy to audit.

 ### From a checkout (recommended)